taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 As an example, if User A adds a row to a table and User B concurrently adds a column, the table will be well-formed regardless of the eventual order of these edits, as would be the case if they were executed in either order on a single client.

-This milestone explores this command model, how it interplays with other features such as constraints, and how it handles edge-cases such as code availability and versioning.
+This feature explores this command model, how it interplays with other features such as constraints, and how it handles edge-cases such as code availability and versioning.

 ## Partial checkout